 Mobile, web, desktop?
 This is more of a business decision than technical.
 Some say the desktop is dead.
 Not in trading.
 If you sit whole day in front of the computer and you need to refer to more than one monitor, forget the mobile or web.
 As for your iPhone?
 This can be used as an additional channel, when you go to a lunch, to briefly check if the situation is under control.

 After all these points up till now, you have a talented team, working as a well-oiled mechanism with agile processes, who know what to do and how to do it.
 Now you need to keep the spirits high through the next months or years of the project.

-At Empirica we have taken part in many challenging fintech projects, so learn our lessons, learn from others, learn your own and share it.
-This cycle of learning, doing and sharing will help the fintech community build great systems that change the rules of the game in the financial world!
+At Empirica we have taken part in many challenging crypto projects, so learn our lessons, learn from others, learn your own and share it.
+This cycle of learning, doing and sharing will help the crypto community build great systems that change the rules of the game in the financial world!

 |We have just released beta of Empirica – Algorithmic Trading Paltform for retail investors!
 It’s lifetime free for development, testing and optimizing of trading algorithms.

 Our development team (exactly this team who implemented the entire system) also provides full support in algorithms development as well as connectivity to brokers.
 If you need help just contact us.